 Pipeline capacity is utilized to meet the requirements of FGU’s members.
 After such requirements are satisfied, FGU actively pursues daily, monthly, and long-term opportunities to use any remaining excess capacity, oftentimes relinquishing it to third parties.
 For members, this translates to significant financial benefits.

-Once the quantities of natural gas have been acquired, it must be nominated and scheduled on the pipelines on capacity contracts held by the Shipper.
+Once the quantities of natural gas have been acquired, they must be nominated and scheduled on the pipelines on capacity contracts held by the Shipper.
 The nomination and scheduling process also includes identifying any supply cuts made by the pipeline, monitoring for changes in consumption due to electric generating units unplanned outages, changes in weather and other events that impact the amount of gas being consumed.
 Changes to scheduled quantities can be made at pre-determined times during the gas day through the intra-day nomination processes for each pipeline.

 Pipeline imbalances create operational difficulties that often result in increased costs and other penalties.
-FGU works to prevent pipeline imbalances by scheduling across multiple receipt and delivery points, minimizing the “over” or “under” scheduling of gas shipments—ultimately reducing unnecessary costs and other repercussion for its members.
+FGU works to prevent pipeline imbalances by scheduling across multiple receipt and delivery points, minimizing the “over” or “under” scheduling of gas shipments—ultimately reducing unnecessary costs and other repercussions for its members.

 The primary function of the Delivery Point Operator (DPO) is to effectively manage and mitigate the potential negative effects of Operational Orders issued by the pipelines (Alert Days, Operational Flow Order’s, etc.) and month end imbalance positions.
 In general, the more members that belong to the same DPO account and the higher the scheduled quantities, the more likely it is to mitigate any negative impacts.
 Operational Orders, in its simplest definition, means daily balancing.
 Scheduled quantities must be within defined tolerances (over or under) when compared to measurement data from each and every delivery point (the “aggregated delivery points”) that the DPO administers for each day that an Operational Order is in effect.
 Failure to be within defined tolerances during an Operational Order will result in significant penalties.
 Similarly, month end imbalances, the difference between the amount of gas scheduled for the entire month and the amount of gas measured at the aggregated delivery points must be within established tolerances (less than 5%) in order to obtain the best cash-out prices.
 Of course, booking out imbalances with other Shippers is allowed and can be done to reduce the monthly imbalances below the 5% tolerances.